Doctor Who spinoffs: Audio

 In 2009 and 2010, Big Finish Productions released further series of "old" material, firstly audio versions of Doctor Who stage plays from the 1960s to 1980s.
 This was followed by the "lost" season 23 featuring the Sixth Doctor—these were scripts originally written for the season that was cancelled before returning in the Trial of a Time Lord.
-The second season of The Lost Stories, to be released in 2010, includes audio versions of unmade episodes featuring the First Doctor and Second Doctor, the original "Dalek" pilot made for US television, and stories originally commissioned for the cancelled season 27 featuring the Seventh Doctor.
+The second season of Lost Stories, to be released in 2010, includes audio versions of unmade episodes featuring the First Doctor and Second Doctor, the original "Dalek" pilot made for US television, and stories originally commissioned for the cancelled season 27 featuring the Seventh Doctor.

 There are also several other Doctor Who-related audio mini-series including Dalek Empire, Dalek Empire II: Dalek War, Dalek Empire III, and Dalek Empire IV: The Fearless, Cyberman, Sarah Jane Smith, Gallifrey, UNIT, the Kaldor City and Faction Paradox series.
 Several of these audio productions were commissioned by and broadcast by the BBC, albeit on radio (in particular Slipback, the Pertwee serials, and the more recent BBC7 McGann series).

 Produced by AudioGo, a Tenth Doctor story, 'Dead Air' by James Goss, won Best Audiobook of the Year Award in 2010.

 In April 2022, BBC Sounds began airing Doctor Who: Redacted, a ten-episode podcast written by Juno Dawson and starring Charlie Craggs and featuring Jodie Whittaker as the thirteenth Doctor.
 A second, six-episode season aired in late 2023 with Dawson once again writing the show and Craggs, Chimimba and Holly Quin-Ankrah returning.
 The Sarah Jane Adventures actors Alexander Armstrong and Anjli Mohindra joined the second season cast.